 What we are definitely not going to do is butt heads with 2D and 3D animation adepts.
 We will just talk about these two fundamental types of animation in a soft narrative way and explain why both flat (almost like Terry Pratchett’s Flat World) and 3D world have equal rights to exist.

 None is better or worse.

-Each of these types of animation is self-sufficient and has its own niche in modern film, advertising and video game production.
-Comparing 2D and 3D animation is initially a large-scale and challenging task, since they differ in almost all aspects.
+Each of these types of animation is self-sufficient and has its own niche in modern cinema, advertising, and video game production.
+Comparing 2D and 3D animation is initially a massive and challenging task, as they differ in almost every aspect.

-Many experts and fans of the animation sphere say that the era of 2D has already passed, and soon it will be ousted from the market.
-Adding depth to the standard height and width is considered sufficient to substantiate such a statement.
-But this does not stand the test of facts: the appearance of 3D did not in any way affect the viability of 2D, from which we can conclude that this is not at all a matter of the number of dimensions.
+Many animation experts and amateurs say that the era of 2D has already passed, and it will soon be forced out of the market.
+Adding depth to the standard height and width is considered sufficient to justify such a claim.

 The simplest and most visual option will be to show the differences between 2D and 3D animations in the form of a comparison table.
 And here it is: